Sakura-sophie/FPGA-quantum-decoder/README.md

 -Test with real images from a camera using ADC.

--List known limitations or planned improvements (e.g. faster rearrangement algorithm, higher resolution imaging support).
-Could look into faster or more sophisticated rearrangement algorithm.
+-Could look into faster or more sophisticated rearrangement algorithm.
 [ATLAS algorithm](https://arxiv.org/html/2511.16303v1)

 -Make generics editable on face level rather than within the design vhdl code, via a text file for example.
 Means we don't have to open vivado every time we make a change.
 Few ways of doing this, some more complicated than others.
 [Generics/parameter examples](https://www.doulos.com/knowhow/fpga/settings-genericsparameters-for-synthesis/)